awsdocs/aws-cdk-guide/doc_source/work-with-cdk-java.md

 ```

 **Note**
 The double\-brace notation \(which technically declares an anonymous inner class\) is sometimes considered an anti\-pattern\.
-However, its disadvantages are not very relevant to this use case, and it is a reasonably compact way to write what would be object or dictionary literals in other languages\.
+However, its disadvantages are not very relevant to using it in CDK apps\.
+It is a reasonable substitute for what would be object or dictionary literals in other languages\.

 JavaScript arrays are represented as `List<Object>` or `List<String>` in Java\.
 The method `java.util.Arrays.asList` is convenient for defining short `ArrayList`s\.